 Database Image is Malformed

-The error occurrence message means that the repository was corrupted and a cause could be unobvious.
+The error occurrence means that the repository database was corrupted and a cause is not obvious.
 It may happen due to several reasons:

-- Increased use of SQLite database that results the significant growth of data
+- Increased use of SQLite database that results in the significant growth of data

 - Hardware failure or flash memory failure